-Links to bonsai tree articles are on this page.
-Some I originally wrote for Bonsai Today magazine, ABS, BCI, World Tropical Bonsai Forum and a number of other bonsai publications, including my own newsletters.
+There are many bonsai tree article links on this page.
+Some I wrote for Bonsai Today magazine, ABS, BCI, World Tropical Bonsai Forum and a number of other bonsai publications.

 Bonsai related Oriental art forms - Although some are not directly related, many are used in combination with bonsai trees.
 Japanese scrolls, suiseki, accent plants, ikebana and more.

 Tale of Two Bonsai Marys - A fun story about two bonsai women you may recognize ...
 Mary Madison and Mary Miller.

 Bald Cypress Bonsai "knees" Bald Cypress bonsai are stately and impressive, but they rarely have "knees."
 I was surprised to see this cypress knee project.
 Submitted by Ron Weiss

 Ficus nerifolia - aka Willow Leaf Fig, is one of the most popular tropical trees used as bonsai.
 It is also one of the most successful.
 Here is the story of when and where it all got started.

 Ficus Philippinensis is not used as frequently as it should be for bonsai.
 It has wonderful red figs. Read this story about an almost forgotten bonsai tree by Guest Author, Victor Mills